imaegg11/chess/README.md

   - Pygame: [Link To Pygame Library](https://pypi.org/project/pygame/)
   - Stockfish: [Link To Stockfish Library](https://pypi.org/project/stockfish/)
 - Stockfish Engine [Link To Stockfish Download](https://stockfishchess.org/download/)
   - Under Windows, download AVX2
+- Windows
+  - Not sure if it works on other operating systems

 ### Setup
 - Find the <>Code button, download the zip file and unzip it on your computer (Main folder should be called chess-main)